Green thread: Performance

 When a green thread executes a blocking system call, not only is that thread blocked, but all of the threads within the process are blocked.
-To avoid that problem, green threads must use asynchronous I/O operations, although the increased complexity on the user side can be reduced if the virtual machine implementing the green threads spawns specific I/O processes (hidden to the user) for each I/O operation.
+To avoid that problem, green threads must use non-blocking I/O or asynchronous I/O operations, although the increased complexity on the user side can be reduced if the virtual machine implementing the green threads spawns specific I/O processes (hidden to the user) for each I/O operation.

 There are also mechanisms which allow use of native threads and reduce the overhead of thread activation and synchronization: